Kabhi Alvida Naa Kehna: Casting

-Following Kajol’s departure, Mukerji—originally cast as Rhea—was recast in the role of Maya, which she later described as “a turning point” in her life.
+Following Kajol's departure, Mukerji—who was originally cast as Rhea—was recast in the role of Maya, which she later described as “a turning point” in her life.
 Preity Zinta—who had previously collaborated with Johar on Kal Ho Naa Ho (2003) after Kareena Kapoor refused the role of Naina due to a salary dispute with Johar—was subsequently brought in to portray Rhea, describing the role as a deliberate shift from her typically vivacious screen image: “I play this cold woman,” she explained, “which wasn’t easy for a warm person like me to do.”
 Ameesha Patel was also considered for the role but declined due to scheduling conflicts.

-Amitabh Bachchan and Kirron Kher were cast as Samarjit ("Sam"), Rishi’s father, and Kamaljit ("Kamal"), Dev’s mother, respectively.
-Arjun Rampal was cast as Jai Mehra, Rhea’s boss, replacing earlier considerations for John Abraham.
-Abraham was later featured in a cameo as a DJ in the song “Where’s the Party Tonight?”
+Amitabh Bachchan and Kirron Kher were cast as Samarjit ("Sam"), Rishi's father, and Kamaljit ("Kamal"), Dev's mother, respectively.
+Arjun Rampal was cast as Jai Mehra, Rhea's boss, replacing earlier considerations for John Abraham.
+Despite this, Abraham was later featured in a cameo as a DJ in the song “Where’s the Party Tonight?”
 Director Tarun Mansukhani also made a cameo appearance as one of Rishi's friends.

-The role of Dev and Rhea’s young son, Arjun, was portrayed by Ahsaas Channa, a female child actor known for convincingly playing young boys in earlier projects.
+The role of Dev and Rhea's young son, Arjun, was portrayed by Ahsaas Channa, a female child actor known for convincingly playing young boys in earlier projects.
 The decision was considered unconventional, but her performance was well received.

-Riteish Deshmukh and Aryan Khan, Shah Rukh Khan’s son, filmed cameo appearances that were ultimately removed during editing.
-Additionally, both Johar and his assistant director Ayan Mukerji appeared briefly on screen—Johar in the film’s final train sequence seated behind Shah Rukh Khan, and Mukerji in the “Tumhi Dekho Naa” montage, where he stepped in as an extra due to a shortage of background performers.
+Riteish Deshmukh and Aryan Khan, Shah Rukh Khan's son, filmed cameo appearances that were ultimately removed during editing.
+Additionally, both Johar and his assistant director Ayan Mukerji appeared briefly on screen—Johar in the film's final train sequence seated behind Shah Rukh Khan, and Mukerji in the “Tumhi Dekho Naa” montage, where he stepped in as an extra due to a shortage of background performers.
 He appears wearing a green sweater and carrying gift boxes.